Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

     }
 ```

 But this wouldn't allow us to add some `<style>` at runtime.
-Also, we are going to make much bigger structures, and having to reuse the same markup structures repeatedly is quite painful, it would be great to have some sort of [template](Using templates and slots - Web Components | MDN (mozilla.org))...
+Also, we are going to make much more significant structures, and having to reuse the same markup structures repeatedly is quite painful; it would be great to have some kind of [template](Using templates and slots - Web Components | MDN (mozilla.org))...

-Well, turns out there is one, outside of our class create a template and add the styling you like :
+Well, it turns out there is one; outside of our class, create a template and add the styling you like :

 ```
 const template = document.createElement('template');